matt-palmer999/britishpatriots/_posts/2026-08-18-bluefin-tuna-caught.md

 "It's a fantastic moment for British fishing," said the skipper responsible, speaking from the deck on which the fish was subsequently weighed, photographed and sold, "we've been waiting ninety years for this species to return, I can't believe we were the ones to land it".
 Asked whether it might have been wiser to let the species re-establish itself before resuming over-fishing, he said only: "They're all going to get eaten eventually.
 No sense wasting time letting them enjoy the area."

-A representative from the The Marine Stewardship Council said the organisation had "mixed feelings" about the catch, noting it may have been beneficial allow stocks to recover further so that "ordinary Britons can enjoy a blue fin tuna steak rather than just the lucky purchasers of this solitary fish."
+A representative from the The Marine Stewardship Council said the organisation had "mixed feelings" about the catch, noting it may have been beneficial to allow stocks to recover further so that "ordinary Britons can enjoy a blue fin tuna steak rather than just the lucky purchasers of this solitary fish."

 The government's own fishery spokesperson confirmed the tuna was immediately purchased by DEFRA for scientific research but refused to comment on "idle speculation" when asked about the menu at next weeks "summer party", usually attended by both government ministers and representatives from various marine charities - including the MSC.